 Possession of a Weapon in the First Degree

 According to the state of New York people receive this charge when they have an explosive device or 10 or more guns without a permit.
 These charges come with harsh penalties as the state considers it a class B felony.
 Typically this charge comes with terrorism charges if you’re in possession of a bomb.
 The state looks at you as an illegal gun dealer if you possess 10 or firearms.
 It’s only in rare occurrences that the state brings this charge.

 Again, New York takes a hard stand against weapons charges.
 You could face up to a year in jail for a misdemeanor charge of 4th-degree possession.
 A conviction on a 2nd-degree charge carries a minimum sentence of 3 1/2 years with a maximum of 15 years.
 A 1st-degree conviction comes with a minimum of 5 years and a maximum of 25 years.
 As a convicted felon you may encounter problems finding a job.
 You also lose the right to vote.

 How Can an Experienced Attorney Help?

-A skilled attorney can help and if you different ways.
+A skilled attorney can help you in different ways.
 The attorney can determine if you were searched illegally and that illegal search could get your case thrown out.
 A good attorney knows the weapon possession laws well and can fight the charges.
 They may use lack of DNA evidence at trial or throughout plea negotiations to help you.
 The attorney will do everything in their power to lessen charges during play negotiations to get you a better deal.
-Their years of experience will ensure your case is a strong as possible.
+Their years of experience will ensure your case is as strong as possible.